kseistrup/pajig/README.md

 Use ‘pinky help COMMAND’ or ‘pinky COMMAND --help’ to see usage details for COMMAND.

-Create a custom COMMAND (or override the current COMMAND) by installing a script called ‘pinky-COMMAND’ with the desired functionality in the same directory as pinky itself.
+Create a custom COMMAND (or override a builtin COMMAND) by installing a script called ‘pinky-COMMAND’ with the desired functionality in the same directory as pinky itself.
 The script should accept at least the option ‘--help’.